 Because so many people offer the same things, you must create a listing that stands out and attracts new customers.
 Pricing, photos, and more all impact your shoppers’ perspective of the listing and whether they choose to buy from you.
 To help boost your sales and revenue, we’ll cover some tips to craft an eBay listing that encourages buyers to make a purchase.

 Use good photos

-Since buyers on eBay can’t see your products in-person, your photos play a big role.
+Since buyers on eBay or Amazon can’t see your products in-person, your photos play a big role.
 Through composition, color, and more, these product pictures will help buyers assess whether they would like to purchase the item.

 - Use high-quality photos.
 Well-lit, high-resolution photos build confidence in your products—customers can clearly see your items’ details.

 - Make sure the sizes are correct. eBay recommends that pictures be at least 500 pixels on the longer side.
 Photos should be 1600 pixels for mobile optimization.